correlation-one/C1GamesStarterKit/README.md

 1. First try running a match with the default starter-algo using our CLI.
 You can also leave arguments blank and it will default to the starter-algo.

 You can use the new run_match.py script to run on any OS that is more robust than the other run_match scripts.
+Can be run from any directory but needs absolute paths for the algos.

     Windows:
     py run_match.py